2020-2021 state budget bill (part 2).

 The Senate budget

-The Senate passed its version of the budget in June, which totals around $13 billion.
-While there was bipartisan support for some elements of that budget, such as increasing staffing at the Department of Children, Youth and Families, others divided along party lines.
-New elements of that plan include:
+The Senate passed its version of the budget in June, which totaled around $13 billion.
+While there was bipartisan support for some elements of that budget, such as increasing staffing at the Department of Children, Youth and Families, others issues divided legislators along party lines.
+New elements of that plan included:

 - Giving $40 million back to cities and towns, no strings attached, with most of the money allocated for towns with high poverty rates.